paperless-ngx/paperless-ngx/docs/index.rst

-NG stands for both Angular (the framework used for the Frontend) and next-gen. Publishing this project under a different name also avoids confusion between paperless and paperless-ng.
+NG stands for both Angular (the framework used for the Frontend) and next-gen. Publishing this project under a different name also avoids confusion between paperless and paperless-ngx.

-If you want to learn about what's different in paperless-ng, check out these resources in the documentation:
+If you want to learn about what's different in paperless-ngx, check out these resources in the documentation:

 *   :ref:`Some screenshots <screenshots>` of the new UI are available.